Treat you and your loved ones to a sweet and safe Halloween with these tips.

 UT Health Austin board-certified family medicine specialist and fellowship-trained sports medicine specialist J. Mica Guzman, MD, who serves as the Primary Care Clinical Director of UT Health Austin’s Sports and Injury Clinic, provides insight on concussion symptoms, treatment, and prevention for athletes and recreational sports enthusiasts who may be at risk during play.

-You may need more than just an annual wellness check depending on your occupation or involvement in sports and activities.
+You may need more than just an annual wellness check depending on your involvement in activities.
 Here's a review of the different types of exams you or your family may need.

 Don't overlook the benefits of fitting exercise into your daily routine just because you're stuck at home.
 UT Health Austin physical therapists have compiled effective ways for you to fit in a good workout that require no equipment, no gym, and little to no money.